JoelRoxell/Memo/README.md

 -> [TLDR](#Usage)

 Everything you need to develop a smooth high-end react application, in less than a week.
-The project's focus is to allow us, developers, to quickly realize ideas in projects that never gets blocked.
+The project's primary focus is to allow us, developers, to quickly realize new ideas without interference.

 ![img](https://media.giphy.com/media/3oriNYQX2lC6dfW2Ji/giphy.gif)